Phickies/Satnet/README.md

 # Satvis

-Opensource real-time interactive satellite database website.
+Open source real-time interactive satellite database website.
 Build and running on Node.js, Express, Three.js,

 to open in local server
 - Clone the repository